Do I need to sign all of the modules?

-In order to avoid a convoluted shared IP ownership situation, the default position in the Common Legal Framework is that each party will retain ownership in the distinct forms of IP from which the data product is comprised, and that Data Republic will own the IP in the data product as a compilation.
+In order to avoid a convoluted shared IP ownership situation, the default position in the Common Legal Framework is that each party will retain ownership in the distinct forms of IP that comprises the data product, and that Data Republic will own the IP in the data product as a compilation.
 Data Republic then licenses the data product to the data recipient.

 Data Republic’s ownership of the IP in the data product is limited to the extent that the owners of the background IP have licensed the IP comprised in the data product.
 In practical terms, this means that Data Republic can only use the data product as agreed to by the parties who own the underlying IP.

 If required, this default position can be amended in the Data License with the agreement of each of the relevant parties to the exchange.